Getting Started Guide

 Associating a VM with Replication

-To protect a virtual machine, go to the details of your VM from the list of virtual machines.
+To protect a virtual machine, access your VM details from the virtual machines list.

-In the VM's detailed view, you will find a 'Replication' section:
+In the VM detailed view, you will find a 'Replication' section:

 - Click on 'Configure a policy'